Royal Dog of Madagascar

 The Legends and History of the Coton de Tulear Breed

 Madagascar, the Red Island, is home to some of the rarest and most endangered species on earth.
+From this exotic habitat, the Coton de Tulear breed traces its early development.

 Oral histories eventually lead to the recording of several fascinating legends which surround the origins of the Royal Dog of Madagascar.